 The Jerwood/FVU Awards are a major annual opportunity for moving-image artists in the first five years of their practice.
 The open application programme invites artists to make proposals for ambitious new works, two of which are selected each year by a panel of experts.
-From 2020 the award that the selected artists receive will be increased from £20,000 each, to £25,000.
+From 2020 the award that the selected artists receive was increased from £20,000 each, to £25,000.
 This will be used to create their proposed artworks over a 10-month period.
 Each recipient also receives full production support from FVU.
 The finished works premiere in an exhibition at Jerwood Space, London.